saaavsaaa/saaavsaaa.github.io/aaa/Spark-Submit.md

       logInfo("Requesting a new application from cluster with %d NodeManagers" .format(yarnClient.getYarnClusterMetrics.getNumNodeManagers))

-      // Get a new application from our RM val newApp = yarnClient.createApplication()
+      // Get a new application from our RM
+      // 从ResourceManager获取一个newApp用于运行AM。通过getNewApplicationResponse()返回newApp需要资源情况(newAppResponse)。
-      val newAppResponse = newApp.getNewApplicationResponse()
+      val newApp = yarnClient.createApplication()
+      The response sent by the <code>ResourceManager</code> to the client for a request to get a new {@link ApplicationId} for submitting applications. val newAppResponse = newApp.getNewApplicationResponse()
       appId = newAppResponse.getApplicationId()